BeyondNFT/sandbox/README.md

         code: '<script>console.log("here");</script>',

         // version: required
-        // version of the Sandbox used to create this interactive NFT, might be important at some point
+        // version of the Sandbox used to create this Dynamic NFT, might be important at some point
         // if the way the sandbox works changes a lot, we will need to know what Sandbox to use to load
         // the NFT
         version: '0.0.1',